confluentinc/ksql/design-proposals/klip-5-internal-schemas-for-KSQL-engine.md

 ## Scope

-* Support for Quoted Identifiers in DDL and DML statements
+* Support for Quoted Identifiers in DDL and DML statements.
+Only the identifiers for schema fields are in the scope for this KLIP and identifiers for Stream/Table names are out of scope.
 * Creation of internal schema for external schemas
 * Query rewrite to use the internal schemas
 * Query processing using the internal schemas